Metro Metro Area Baseball League Mission Statement

 Metro Area Baseball League

-Section 3 Entry Fees: Each team will pay $500 to the Metro Area Baseball League treasurer before participating in the scheduling meeting or games.
+Section 3 Entry Fees: Each team will pay $600 to the Metro Area Baseball League treasurer before participating in league games.
+Entry fee must be paid at Scheduling Meeting prior to scheduling games.

-Any player using illegal bat during the State Tournament the TEAM will forfeit the remainder of the State Tournament.
+Any team using an illegal player during the State Tournament will forfeit the remainder of the tournament.

 5:A At the Junior Varsity division teammates can play “up” for a regular season game, ONLY if the Varsity division needs a 7, 8, or 9th player.
 The player(s) must play outfield and bat at the end of the lineup.
 Teams can use borrowed players during tournament time, but only to get to 8 players.
 This still MUST be approved by the MABL commissioner.
 An out is not issued for teams dropping under the 9 player lineup unless the 9th player is ejected or suspended or benched for discipline reasons.
 Players arriving late will be added to the bottom of the lineup without penalty.